Alleged Cybercrime: Court shifts Natasha's trial to Nov 24

 However, the lawmaker, who was arraigned before the court on June 30, pleaded her innocence to the charge, even as she was granted bail on self-recognition.

-More so, the defendant, through her team of lawyer led by Mr. Ehiogie West-Idahosa, SAN, filed a preliminary objection to challenge the jurisdiction of the court to entertain the case.
+More so, the defendant, through her team of lawyer led by Mr. Ehiogie West-Idahosa, SAN, filed a preliminary objection, challenging the jurisdiction of the court to entertain the case.

 The objection centred on alleged abuse of the prosecutorial powers of the Attorney General of the Federation, AGF, and Minister of Justice.